vervallsweg/cast-web-api/README.md

 Proxies the image from the device's image url.
 Useful if your application can only access local content.

 ##### /playMedia [HTTP POST]
 Returns a response object.
-Requires a JSON object with the media information in the request data.
+Requires a JSON array with the media information in the request data.
 It uses Google's [default media receiver](https://developers.google.com/cast/docs/receiver_apps#default "Default Media Receiver").
 If you don't know what this is please **read the documentation first**, it is linked above and below.
 Remember: always check device compatibility (formats, screen available) before casting your media to a device!
-- contentType: the Google Cast media type string, see: - [supported media](https://developers.google.com/cast/docs/media#media-type-strings "supported media").
+- mediaType: the Google Cast media type string, see: - [supported media](https://developers.google.com/cast/docs/media#media-type-strings "supported media").
 Don't just use mp3 or mp4, the correct string from the doc is needed (e.g. audio/mp3).
 - mediaUrl: HTTP(S) url to your content
 - mediaStreamType: Stream type of media your media, see: - [streamType](https://developers.google.com/cast/docs/reference/messages#MediaInformation "streamType")
 - mediaTitle (->title)